U.S. building coalition after Saudi oil attack, Iran warns against war

 Oil prices, which soared following the attack, steadied after Saudi Arabia pledged to restore full oil production by the end of September.

-Proof of Iranian responsibility, and evidence that the attack was launched from Iranian territory, could pressure Riyadh and Washington, which want to curb Iranian influence in the region, into a response.
+Proof of Iranian responsibility could provoke a response from Riyadh and Washington, which want to curb Iranian influence in the region.

 Pompeo said the attacks would be a major focus of next week’s annual U.N.
 General Assembly meeting and suggested Riyadh could make its case there.